Updated on by Hayley Brown

 - Embedding Options

-- Cyclr’s embedding options come in the form of our Embedded Marketplace, LAUNCH, Data on Demand, Service Led Deployment.
+- Cyclr’s embedding options come in the form of our Embedded Marketplace, LAUNCH, Data on Demand, and Service Led Deployment.

 - Cloud Architecture